 At a time when we can pre-order our Caffè Americano by app, the need for speed should not be surprising.
 Adults do help set such expectations, but tweens tend to be more empathetic than their parents, noting ways in which the retail experience can be seamless for their peers as well as themselves.
 A recent study by the British department store John Lewis, for example, revealed that tweens would like to see more efficient discounting as well as language translation assistance, the latter to help global visitors.

-From a marketing standpoint, this means inviting tweens to share their collective voice and to analyse shopper data not only for key trends, but also for what is missing.
+From a marketing standpoint, this means inviting tweens to share their collective voice and to analyze shopper data not only for key trends but also for what is missing.
 What can be learned from the items shoppers are not buying, or from the hours they are no longer visiting?

 It can be surprising what the actions of a 10-year-old mean to consumerism, but it is practical knowledge for an ever-evolving industry such as retail.